DOS Releases March 2018 Visa Bulletin

 As stated in Section A, the bulletin "summarizes the availability of immigrant numbers during March for: 'Final Action Dates' and 'Dates for Filing Applications,' indicating when immigrant visa applicants should be notified to assemble and submit required documentation to the National Visa Center.
 Unless otherwise indicated on the U.S. Citizenship and Immigration Services (USCIS) website at www.uscis.gov/visabulletininfo, individuals seeking to file applications for adjustment of status with USCIS in the Department of Homeland Security must use the 'Final Action Dates' charts...for determining when they can file such applications.
 When USCIS determines that there are more immigrant visas available for the fiscal year than there are known applicants for such visas, USCIS will state on its website that applicants may instead use the 'Dates for Filing Visa Applications' charts in this Bulletin."

-Matthews Immigration Group exists to deliver high-value immigration strategies and solutions to its clientele.
-Contact our office today for assistance: 919.882.2026 / firstname.lastname@example.org.
+Matthews Immigration Group delivers high-value immigration strategies and solutions to its business and individual clientele throughout the United States and worldwide.
+Contact our office now for your initial consultation: +1.919.882.2026 / email@example.com.